The following information is provided for reference purposes only and should be used at your own risk!

 Tighten bolts evenly in multiple passes.
 Verify one pass with all bolts fully tightened.

-If vanos oil pressure restrictor previously loosened, fully tighten pressure restrictor (22mm open wrench)
+If Vanos oil pressure restrictor previously loosened, fully tighten pressure restrictor (22mm open wrench)

 Note: Pressure restrictor is sealed with base O-ring thus restrictor only needs to be moderately tightened.